-We will use information from birth records, if available, to invite each parent to take part.
-We will also ask each parent for the other parent's contact details, which they may give if they wish.
+We will ask each parent for the other parent's contact details, which they may give if they wish.
 These details will only be used to contact the other parent about this study.

 Your participation and survey responses will be kept completely confidential.
 This means we will not tell your baby's other parent about any of the information you provide or about your circumstances, including your address.